The Story of Hélène Vagliano

 Six weeks after her death, her body was brought back to the Town Hall in a liberated Cannes, where a street would later bear her name.
 The coffin, covered by the French Flag, the Tricolore, was laid on a gun-carriage draped in white.
 All night long a guard of honour of men and women of the Resistance watched over her.
 The crowds at the funeral at the Russian Orthodox church the following day were enormous, every Resistance group in the south was represented, the men marching with their guns reversed.
 A singer sang Avé Maria, for Hélène had died on the Day of the Assumption, and this was followed by her favourite piece by Bach, Viens Douce Mort.
 She now lies in the crypt of the church where, each year on the anniversary of her death, a service is held in her memory.

 Sources: Hôtes de la Gestapo by Danaë Vagliano, Archives of Cannes, France, Musée de la Resistance, Nice, France, The Dragon.
-The Alumni Magazine of St. George’s School, Ascot, The archives of Girl-guiding UK, The archives of the Scout Association.
+The Alumni Magazine of St. George’s School, Ascot, The archives of Girl-guiding UK & Scout Association.

 © Copyright: Maureen Emerson 2011